 We can provide guided tours for groups, historical societies and coach tours by prior arrangement.
 We offer three tours, each lasting about 30 minutes:

-- The Cromwell Museum and its collections; find out more about the life of Oliver Cromwell and the astonishing collection of items that the Museum holds relating to him, including some of the stories behind the objects.
+- The Cromwell Museum: find out more about the life of Oliver Cromwell and explore the astonishing collection of objects, paintings, and documents on display.

-We are happy to come out to give talks to groups – historical societies, U3A groups, Rotary, Women’s Institute and others – about the Museum, Cromwell and aspects of the history of this period.
+We are happy to come out to give talks to groups, including historical societies, U3A groups, Rotary, Women’s Institute and others.
 Amongst the talks we can offer are: